bajohn/rf/readme.md

 ## TODO
 - Broadcast all positions on reconnect (or first connect)
-- test sync!
-Automoves?

 - z index: maximize on click
-- group id: every card starts with group "all", but should also have a settable group id defaulted to null
+- group id: every card starts with group "null", but should also have a settable group id
+- Concept of stacking: highlight when hovering over a card, then add to stack
+- shuffling: using stack concept, randomize card z-indices

-- add api gateway trust to ima_for_rf
+- add api gateway trust to ian_for_rf
 - move border: stop cards from being able to move outside screen

 - manage player connections with place on table and shelf